JuliusHenke/Timetable-App/README.md

 # Timetable-App
 This is a timetable App for android phones.
+It is simple and quick to setup.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"